leon4rd/test/README.md

-## Atheism is a non-prophet organisation.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.